CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Shiny-Black-Vehicle-LODs.md

 * Some or all vehicle LODs have turned 'black' or 'shiny black'
 * In addition, they may become more box-like (brick-shaped)
-* Busses and other large vehicles seem to be more frequently affected
+* Buses and other large vehicles seem to be more frequently affected

 ## Cause